Serge Ibaka: Return to Oklahoma City (2011–2016)

 After the lockout, Ibaka returned to the NBA from Spain.
 On 19 February 2012, he recorded his first career triple-double against the Denver Nuggets, scoring 14 points, grabbing 15 rebounds and getting a career-high 11 blocks.
-He played all 66 games in the shortened season as a starter, averaging the most blocks in the league, 3.6 per game.
+Ibaka played all 66 games in the shortened season as a starter, averaging the most blocks in the league, 3.6 per game.
 In voting for the Defensive Player of the Year, he finished second behind Tyson Chandler of the New York Knicks.
 In Game 4 of the Western Conference Finals against the San Antonio Spurs, Ibaka went 11–11 from the field.
 Oklahoma City went on to win the series in six games and advance to the 2012 NBA Finals.
-In the Finals Ibaka averaged 7 points and 5 rebounds, but the Thunder fell to the Miami Heat in five games.
+In the Finals, Ibaka averaged 7.0 points and 5.0 rebounds, but the Thunder fell to the Miami Heat in five games.

 In August 2012, Ibaka signed a four-year deal worth $48 million with the Thunder.
 During the 2012–13 NBA season, Ibaka upped his scoring average from 9.1 to 13.2.
-He also averaged 7.7 rebounds, and a league-leading 3.0 blocks.
+Ibaka also averaged 7.7 rebounds, and a league-leading 3.0 blocks.
 For his defensive efforts, Ibaka finished third in Defensive Player of the Year voting, behind LeBron James and the winner, Marc Gasol.
-In the playoffs, the Thunder beat the Houston Rockets in 6 games, but fell to the Memphis Grizzlies in five games.
-Ibaka averaged 12.8 points, 8.4 rebounds, and 3 blocks in the postseason but shot only 43.7% from the field, a near 14% drop off from his regular season field goal percentage of 57.3%.

-In 2013–14, Ibaka averaged career highs of 15.1 points and 8.8 rebounds per game, and led the league in total blocks (219) for the fourth straight season.
+In the playoffs, the Thunder beat the Houston Rockets in six games but fell to the Memphis Grizzlies in five games.
+Ibaka averaged 12.8 points, 8.4 rebounds, and 3.0 blocks in the postseason but shot only 43.7% from the field, a near 14% drop off from his regular season field goal percentage of 57.3%.In 2013–14, Ibaka averaged career highs of 15.1 points and 8.8 rebounds per game, and led the league in total blocks (219) for the fourth straight season.
 In a series-clinching win over the Los Angeles Clippers in the conference semifinals, Ibaka suffered a left calf injury that was expected to sideline him for the remainder of the 2014 playoffs.
-However, he made his return in Game 3 against San Antonio Spurs in the Conference Finals.
-The Thunder eventually fell to the Spurs in six games as Ibaka averaged 12.2 points, 7.3 rebounds and 2.4 blocks throughout the playoffs.
+However, Ibaka returned in Game 3 against the San Antonio Spurs in the Conference Finals.
+The Thunder eventually fell to the Spurs in six games as Ibaka averaged 12.2 points, 7.3 rebounds, and 2.4 blocks throughout the playoffs.
 Ibaka was also named to the NBA All-Defensive First Team for the third consecutive year.

-On 19 February 2015, Ibaka recorded 21 points and a career-high 22 rebounds in the 104–89 win over the Dallas Mavericks.
-On 17 March 2015, he was ruled out for four to six weeks after undergoing arthroscopic surgery to address right knee soreness.
+On 19 February 2015, Ibaka recorded 21 points and a career-high 22 rebounds in a 104–89 victory over the Dallas Mavericks.
+On 17 March, he was ruled out for four to six weeks after undergoing arthroscopic surgery to address right knee soreness.

 On 4 January 2016, Ibaka scored a season-high 25 points in a loss to the Sacramento Kings.